Army Reserve Officer Training Corps (ROTC) Program

 MSC 3033.
 American Military History.
 (3-0) 3 Credit Hours.

-A comprehensive, but brief account of the US Army from past to present.
+Required course for all Army ROTC cadets pursuing commissions.
+A comprehensive account of the US Army from past to present.
 Integrates the basic knowledge of American military history into the future officer’s education.
-This is an Army standardized, mandatory course that is a part of pre-commissioning training for contracted US Army ROTC cadets.
 Employs American military history as a tool for studying military professionalism and applying critical-thinking skills and decision-making skills to military problems.
-Analyzes the definition of Military History, the theory and practice of war, and the American Military System as an intellectual framework for applying critical-thinking skills and problem-solving skills to the study of historical military problems.
-Course Fees: LRRT $37.50; DL01 $75.
+Analyzes the definition of military history, the theory and practice of war, and the American military system as an intellectual framework for applying critical-thinking skills and problem-solving skills to the study of historical military problems.
+Course Fee: LRRT $37.50.